 Advanced study in major topic areas of counseling.
+Repeatable for maximum of 9 credits if topics are substantially different.
+Enrollment limited to students admitted to the M.S. in Counseling Psychology program or permission of instructor.
 Prerequisite: permission of instructor.
-Enrollment limited to students admitted to the M.S. in Counseling Psychology Program or permission of the instructor.